Amazon SEO Strategy: 7 Essential Steps for Success

 - Competitive pricing

-While Amazon doesn’t officially disclose how its algorithm works, combining official insights with extensive testing reveals these factors as crucial for ranking success.
+Amazon doesn’t officially reveal how its algorithm works.
+But official insights and extensive testing show these factors are crucial for ranking success.

 Step 1: Equip Yourself with the Right Tools

-Amazon SEO involves numerous tasks – from keyword research and price adjustments to managing ads and reviews.
-Therefore, building a reliable technology stack can make these processes far more manageable.
+Amazon SEO involves many tasks.
+These range from keyword research and price changes to managing ads and reviews.
+A reliable technology stack makes these jobs far easier.

 Some useful tools include:

-- Amazon’s Growth Opportunities suite, which offers features like A/B testing and access to the Vine review programme.
+- Amazon’s Growth Opportunities suite, with features like A/B testing and access to the Vine review programme.

 - Jungle Scout, renowned for its keyword research and listing analysis.